sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-execute-workflow-json.rst

 Execute Workflow without Fire Insights
 ==================

-The workflows created in Fire Insights can be executed on Databricks without having Fire Insights installation available.
+Workflows created in Fire Insights can be run on Databricks without the necessity of having Fire Insights installed.

 Architecture Diagram
 ----------